Kintyre/shinnecock-splunk-app/README.md

 ## Collecting speedtest data

 There are two supported methods for collecting speedtest data.
 Speedtest data can be collected from ether the speedtest add-on or via a standalone agent.
-If you Splunk ecosystem is already well defined and the endpoints you'd like to collect performance data from are already have universal forwarders configured to send data and managed via deployment server, then using the add-on is a natural fit.
-However, if you are looking to collect bandwidth metrics from embedded devices or a remote fleet of laptops that are not part of your Splunk infrastructure than the standalone agent may be a better choice.
+If your Splunk ecosystem is already well defined and the endpoints you'd like to collect network performance data from already have universal forwarders managed via deployment server, then using the add-on is a natural fit.
+However, if you are looking to collect bandwidth metrics from embedded devices or a fleet of remote laptops not part of your Splunk infrastructure, the standalone agent may be a better choice.
 It's also possible to mix and match, if circumstances dictate.

 _Feature comparison:_